egomezr/universal_storage_java_fs_api/README.md

 ```

 **Register listeners**

 This API provides useful listeners for asynchronous situations.

 Your custom listener must implement this interface.
-This interface provides a series of methods for every situation, for example. a listener when the storeFile is either starting or ending, Etc.
+This interface provides a series of methods for every situation, for example, a listener when the method "storeFile" is either starting or ending, when error occurs during any kind of process, Etc.

 ```java
 public interface UniversalStorageListener {}